 For millions of people in the United States of America, substance abuse is a grave issue.
 A major amount of damage is being done to communities, families and individuals by addiction to drugs and alcohol.
 It’s actually a negative thing for our entire country as substance misuse has cost America billions of dollars.
 American life can be so high pressure, it’s understandable that someone may try alcohol or drugs.
-For those who are afflicted with substance use disorder, however, it only takes one time of substance misuse to activate the disease.

 The state of Arizona has not been immune to this nationwide epidemic.
 Everyone knows how destructive illegal substances like heroin or methamphetamine can be, but even legal substances can do a lot of damage.
 Last year, there were 272 drunk driving fatalities.
 Alcohol can destroy lives just as much as harder substances.
-Unfortunately, even the residents of Casa Grande, Arizona, have suffered from this disease.

 Those who are plagued with drug or alcohol addiction are able to get help, however.
 They only need to be willing to take the first step and courageously ask for the help they need.

 Finding Help & Recovery in Casa Grande, AZ